Global Encounters Photo Exhibit & Contest

 I took this photo while waiting for the train to pass.
 Trains are ubiquitous and the most convenient way of public transportation in Tokyo.
 This girl in school uniform, looking down at her phone while waiting for the light, represents the daily life of a lot of students, as they spend a great amount of time traveling in and out of the metropolis.

 Although striking, adapting to air pollution is part of daily life in Shanghai.
 Displayed here is the famous site of Pudong, submerged in smog.

 Ke (Coco) Zhang ’16

-On the morning of 7 January 2015, two terrorists attacked the office of the French magazine Charlie Hebdo and killed over 10 cartoonists, staff, and police.
+On the morning of 7 January 2015, two terrorists attacked the office of the French magazine Charlie Hebdo and killed more than 10 cartoonists, staff and police.
 A week later, over 3.7 million people participated in the demonstration in Paris to show their anger and their support for the freedom of expression.
 I was lucky to be one of them, witnessing how the idea of liberty united people from France and all over the world.
-‘Je suis, et nous sommes tous Charlie.’
+“Je suis, et nous sommes tous Charlie.”
 (I am, and we are all Charlie.)

 Hannah Sachs ’16